Here I am with yet a new question, hope it is OK.

 Trading is the ability to see & to plan & to act; it is not crystal balls, precision entries, and ego stroking.

-I can see that precision entries are not that important using space, if the ability to see whether price is strong or weak is there.
+I can see that precision entries are not that important using space, if the ability to see whether price is strong or weak is there, in context with HTF order clusters.
 At the same time I would think that the ability to pin-point an entry should pay off with either a higher reward-to-risk ratio through smaller space, or being able to say "I am wrong" after a smaller amount of loss.

 Would you say that precision entries are not that important, but precision exits are?